English

 Article VI

 Article VI of the Articles of Confederation of the United States focuses on the power limitation of the States.
 States are not allowed to engage in the sending or receiving of any embassies with a foreign country or ruler.
-The U.S officials are also banned from receiving any titles or honors of nobility from the foreign countries or from the states or the US government itself according to this article.
-If two states want to form a treaty or a sort of alliance with each other, it must inform the U.S Congress about the idea behind it and the date it would come to conclusion.
+The U.S. officials are also banned from receiving any titles or honors of nobility from foreign countries or from the states or the US government itself, according to this article.
+If two states want to form a treaty or a sort of alliance with each other, they must inform the U.S. Congress about the idea behind it and the date it would come to a conclusion.
 The States are not allowed to impose taxation policies that clash with the treaties signed with France and Spain.
 The article also states that the States are required to keep their military force properly regulated at all times and should not keep a standing army unless it is for the case of garrisoning of a fort.
-The states are also disallowed from engaging in any sort of war without the Congress’s consent unless it is a case of invasion or the state is about to be invaded by the Indians.
+The states are also disallowed from engaging in any sort of war without Congress’s consent unless it is a case of invasion or the state is about to be invaded by the Indians.

 Article VII